Zachatoo/obsidian-css-editor/README.md

 ### Edit CSS Snippet

 Opens a suggestion modal to select a CSS snippet in your `.obsidian/snippets/` directory.
 Upon selection, show editor to edit that CSS file.

+### Create CSS Snippet

+Opens a prompt to create a CSS snippet in your `.obsidian/snippets/` directory.
+Upon creation, show editor to edit that CSS file.